 The weather was predicted to be bad, and it was.
 We had lots of wind and rain while in Petoskey, but enjoyed it despite the weather!
 There’s a well – maintained bike path all along the water here, and if you’re so inclined, you can ride the trail for 8.5 miles to Harbor Springs.
 So we set out on the bike path our first morning, but it wasn’t pleasant.

 Views along the bike path

 We were riding into a pretty wicked wind, so we decided to head back into town and explore the beautiful Gaslight District, and have some lunch.

 Symon’s General store had a little bit of everything, but their sandwiches were amazing!
 We went there three times for lunch, and enjoyed our sandwiches in the nearby park, where the old railway station and tracks are located, along with a statue of Ernest Hemingway, who spent his first 22 summers at a family vacation home in nearby Walloon Lake.

 Petoskey is probably best known for “The Petoskey Stone”.
 These pre-water historic fossils are over 350 million years old, from when this land was located near the equator and covered by warm sea.
 They are what remains of the coral that once thrived in the shallow, tropical reefs.
 When the corals died, they were covered with sediment and became part of a “e rock unit” known as the Alpena Limestone.
 This fossil is unique to the Traverse Bay area, and is Michigan’s official state stone.
 Petoskey Stones are everywhere in the stores in town, in their raw state, polished, in jewelry, on key chains, refrigerator magnets, etc. Get the picture?
-Unfortunately, it’s an ugly spotted, brown stone.
+Unfortunately, it’s not a particularly pretty stone.
 Despite this, you can find people out on the beaches every day looking for them!